osmandapp/docs/content/osmand/personal/maps.md

 ---
 title: "Maps"
-intro: "Downloading and editing maps data for offline using."
+intro: "Maps screen allows you to do basic operations over online and offline maps used in OsmAnd such as downloading, removing, renaming, clearing the cache for online maps, updating and checking maps size."
 versions: '*'
 ---

 {% data reusables.general.article-not-complete %}

-In OsmAnd you can use [Vector maps](/osmand/map/vector-maps) and  [Raster maps](/osmand/map/raster-maps).
-All maps are store in one place and users can easily download, manage and update the maps.
+OsmAnd deals with 2 type of maps: [Vector maps](/osmand/map/vector-maps) and  [Raster maps](/osmand/map/raster-maps).
+All maps are stored in one place of the [Storage](/osmand/personal/storage) and it is accessible with external tools.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.welmode_download_maps %}